ncatlab/nlab-content/pages/7613.md

 The term  _M-theory_ refers to a conjectured [[non-perturbative quantum field theory|non-perturbative]] [[UV-completion]] of [[11-dimensional supergravity]] whose [[Kaluza-Klein mechanism|dimensional reduction]] yields [[string theory]].

-Keeping in mind that already [[string theory]] itself and in fact already [[quantum field theory]] itself have only partially been formulated in a precise way, the conjecture is motivated from the fact that with the available knowledge of these subjects, one can see indications that there is a kind of [[commuting diagram]] of the form
+Keeping in mind that already [[string theory]] itself and in fact already [[quantum field theory]] itself have only partially been formulated in a precise way, the conjecture is motivated from the fact that with the available knowledge of these subjects -- particularly from [[duality in string theory]] -- one can see indications that there is a kind of [[commuting diagram]] of the form

 $$
   \array{